School is back in session. Dinners can be a challenge. For all of you working on meal planning right now with pantry staples, I am here to help you.

 Not Your Nonna Tortellini

 Cream of Mushrooms Soup

-Love salad as to the versatility of it.
-You can add any fish, poultry meat and you have a very copious dinner.
-An excellent way to finish leftover too by turning them into your own creation.
+It is also an excellent way to finish leftovers by turning them into your own creation.
 Or leave it light with just vegetables.
 Either way, always fun to put together in no time.